+While the skillfullness of fitting bimodal distributions can not yet be fully assessed, the rate at which it occurs can be.
 A statistical test for the presence of bimodality based on a KDE approach has been developed.
-This test identifies a 50-member forecast drawn from a Gaussian distribution as bimodal roughly 5 % of the time, representing a general false-positive occurrence.
-Applying this test to 5 years of ECMWF ENS-extended forecasts, one finds this false-positive rate is exceeded over much of the globe during the entirety of the forecast, indicating that bimodality in these forecasts is a systematic and relatively common occurrence.
+This test identifies a 50-member forecast drawn from a Gaussian distribution as bimodal roughly 5% of the time, representing a general false-positive occurrence.
+Applying this test to five years of ECMWF ENS-extended forecasts, one finds this false-positive rate is exceeded over much of the globe during the entirety of the forecast, indicating that bimodality in these forecasts is a systematic and relatively common occurrence.

-It has been found that bimodality is most frequent during weeks two and three of probabilistic forecasts as well as during the winter season, reaching values in excess of 30% in multiple regions including central South America, the North Atlantic, and the Antarctic Peninsula.
+It was found that bimodality is most frequent during weeks two and three of probabilistic forecasts as well as during the winter season, reaching values in excess of 30% in multiple regions including central South America, the North Atlantic and the Antarctic Peninsula.
 In select regions such as around Indonesia and in the North Atlantic, bimodal forecasts occur in excess of 10% even during the first week of lead times.

-The strikingly large occurrences over the Gulf Stream, the polar oceans, and the equatorial oceans emphasize the importance of the oceanic forcing while also suggesting very different processes associated with the development of bimodality in each region.
-Baroclinicity, sea ice boundaries, and convection are possible candidates.
+The strikingly large occurrences over the Gulf Stream, the polar oceans and the equatorial oceans emphasizes the importance of the oceanic forcing while also suggesting very different processes associated with the development of bimodality in each region.
+Baroclinicity, sea ice boundaries and convection are possible candidates.

-Although bimodal occurrence over land has been found to be less common than over the ocean, it is associated with modes that have greater separation in their temperature values.
-In fact, regions having an average mode separation of 10-15 °C are not uncommon.
+Although bimodal occurrence over land was found to be less common than over the ocean, it was associated with modes that had greater separation in their temperature values.
+In fact, regions having an average mode separation of 10 - 15 °C are not uncommon.
 Furthermore, some of these regions have modes that are 2 or 3 times as likely as compared to the distribution minimum, where the ensemble mean may lie.
 This has potentially drastic implications for bimodal forecasts fit with Gaussian distributions.
 Consider, for example, forecasts over southern Australia during its summer season.
-This region expressed bimodality in roughly 15 %-20% of its forecasts, for which the average mode separation is roughly 10 °C and the relative probability ratio is around 3 or 4.
+This region expressed bimodality in roughly 15-20% of its forecasts, for which the average mode separation is roughly 10 °C and the relative probability ratio is around 3 or 4.
 If a wildfire forecast were to be issued, the non-Gaussian fit's warmer of the two modes may well surpass a critical temperature threshold representing high risk of wildfires.
 However, due to the large mode separation, a Gaussian distribution will likely have large variance.
-This will result in probabilities that are somewhat uniform, and the risk of wildfires may be predicted to be very low.
+This will result in probabilities that are somewhat uniform and the risk of wildfires may be predicted to be very low.